h5py/h5py/docs/high/dataset.rst

     .. attribute:: nbytes

-        Integer giving the total number of bytes occupied by the dataset elements.
+        Integer giving the total number of bytes required to load the full dataset into RAM (i.e. `dset[()]`).
+        This may not be the amount of disk space occupied by the dataset, as datasets may be compressed when written or only partly filled with data.
-        Note that this is approximate, as it does not include the dataset overhead.
-        It only describes the size of the data itself.
+        Also note that this value does not include the array overhead, as it only describes the size of the data itself.
+        Thus the real amount of RAM occupied by this dataset may be slightly greater.

     .. attribute:: ndim